jefcolbi/django-template-data/README.md

 ...
 ```
 Go to your Django admin to manage TemplateData model.
 Create two rows, with these
 values:
 key = "title", page = "index", value = "Home"
 key = "title", page = "signin", value = "Login in your account"
 As you can imagine the title of the index page will be "Home - Sitename" and
  for the signin page will be "Login in your account - Sitename"

-You surely noticed how we prepended "- Sitename" to the title in the template.
+You surely noticed how we appended "- Sitename" to the title in the template.
  We can do the same by using the inheriting feature.
 First we define this template:
 ```html